yashankkothari/My-Obsidian-Repo/Obsidian/College/Sem 5/Notes/Software Engineering/Module 1.md

 ![[{D4EE5AE2-35BA-42A4-9B57-19038173CD07}.png]]

 #### Advantages
-• Realism: the model accurately reflects the iterative nature of software development on projects with unclear requirements Allows for extensive use of prototypes.
+• **Realism**: the model accurately reflects the iterative nature of software development on projects with unclear requirements Allows for extensive use of prototypes.
 • Requirements can be captured more accurately.
 • Users see the system early.
-• Development can be divided into smaller parts and more risky parts can be developed earlier which helps better risk management.
+• Development can be **divided into smaller parts** and more risky parts can be developed earlier which helps better risk management.
-• Flexible: incorporates the advantages of the waterfall and evolutionary methods
+• **Flexible:** incorporates the advantages of the waterfall and evolutionary methods

 #### Disadvantages
-• Management is more complex.
+• Management is **more complex.**
 • End of project may not be known early.
-• Not suitable for small or low risk projects and could be expensive for small projects.
+• Not suitable for small or low risk projects and could be **expensive** for small projects.
-• Spiral may go indefinitely.
+• **Spiral may go indefinitely.**
 • Large number of intermediate stages requires excessive documentation.

 ### Open Source Model